Helpful-Places/docs/DTPR Guide App/terms-of-use.md

 ### 3. PRIVACY

-Please review our [Privacy Policy] (https://github.com/Helpful-Places/docs/blob/main/DTPR%20Guide%20App/privacy-policy.md), which also governs Your use of Our Guide App.
+Please review our [Privacy Policy](https://github.com/Helpful-Places/docs/blob/main/DTPR%20Guide%20App/privacy-policy.md), which also governs Your use of Our Guide App.

 By using Our Guide App, You consent to the collection, use, reproduction, hosting, transmission, and disclosure of any such information in compliance with Our Privacy Policy.